jkovzels/gsnotes/process-and-techniques.md

 # Techniques

+## Tasks

+Task is a unit of work with clear path to implementation and definition of done.
+Task should bring value end users of the product.
+Is some cases task can bring value to internal users or businees as a whole.
+Ideally each task should be small enought to get it done in one week.

+*Extent on Dev tasks, design tasks, investigations tasks.*

 ## Themes

 Theme is a promise to solve a problem, not to build a feature.
 It is intentionally one step removed from something doable.